by: Negin Vatanian

 Next is to choose the right and best contractor who can do the job in the best possible manner with most reasonable price and possible time.
 It is important to look at the contractors’service and technology, expertise, work ethics, reputation and their previous work history and other projects they have done.
 The bottom-line is that the contractor should be expert in what the outsourcer wants to be done.
 So when looking at their track record, similar projects should be looked at in addition to their general management and reliability.
 Developing and having a checklist would help the outsourcers to stay on track with what is important and required in choosing their contractor.
 If the project is about developing an upstream manufacturing process, having a huge animal facility would be impressive but is not relevant to the project.

 The next step is to develop a contract so their rights are protected and it is clear that what is expected form both sides.
 To ensure quality of work and protect outsourcers’technology, it is critical that not only project management issues such as proper scope of work, clear deliverables and communication routs, management and key personnel are being addressed in the contract, also confidentiality and non-disclosure agreements, data and material transfer agreements as well as quality and regulatory systems are being addressed as safe guards to protect their technology and market.
+Many choose to bolster the market by looking into SEO options to boost their brand (check it out here for an example).
 If the contract is not clear and well-developed, the outsourcer could end up paying more and not getting anything in return and the contractor would end up doing a work that was not required and not getting paid properly for the spent time, material and labor.

 Monitoring the job and making sure it follows the required and applicable regulations and polices is the next step, and ongoing which lasts until the end of the project.
 Having regular meetings and status reports would help them to stay on track and be aware of what is happening.
 Periodic audits and site visits would ensure them that contractor is following the established and required policies and quality systems.
 However, there is no regulation for early stages of drug development but if the contractor is manufacturing a compound or run a clinical trial, it is important that proper guidelines such as GMP and GLP regulations are being followed.